Automating secret rotation in AWSBy Chris Newton on March 6, 2020

 All of this meant that by simply updating the access token value in Secrets Manager, all of the CloudFormation stacks which use that token would automatically be updated, saving countless hours of manual work.

 This isn’t the whole story though.
 Once we proved that the solution was viable, we then had to make it ready for production and integrate it into our actual code base.
-To see how we accomplished this, watch out for the next article in this series, coming soon – Access Key Rotation: Converting a POC to Production Ready Code.
+To see how we accomplished this, read the next article in this series – Access Key Rotation: Converting a POC to Production Ready Code.

 Enjoy this article on automating secret rotation in AWS?
 Make sure you’re following our Product Medium account for more engineering and data science insights.